Island Air (Hawaii): Fleet

 The airline took delivery of a Bombardier Q400 (N539DS) propjet in March 2006 via a five-year lease.
 In September 2006, the airline announced that it was withdrawing the aircraft from inter-island service the following month, with delivery of two additional Q400s rescheduled to 2007.
 The airline then returned all Q400 propjets and stated at the time that it had no plans to return these aircraft to service.
 However, the Q400 was eventually placed back into service by the airline.

 Aviation Week & Space Technology reported on May 19, 2011, that the airline was looking to add one or two additional Dash 8 aircraft, and was also discussing new aircraft options with ATR, Fokker, Saab, and SuperJet International.
 The airline announced in late February 2012 that it had reached an agreement to lease six ATR 72 regional turboprop aircraft, along with a smaller Saab 340 turboprop wet leased from PenAir.
 The airline stated in July 2012 that deliveries of ATR 42 and ATR 72 aircraft would begin the following month.

 After acquiring the ATR 72 aircraft, Island Air found them to be unreliable to the point that the airline was reviewing potential replacements as of September 2013.
 On March 31, 2014, Island Air placed firm orders for two Bombardier Dash 8 Q400 regional turboprop aircraft with the intention of replacing the ATR 72 with Q400.

 Due to record financial losses of more than $21 million, on April 29, 2015, Island Air announced its intention to cancel the delivery of new Bombardier Dash 8 Q400 aircraft in the short term as the airline attempted to reposition itself as the second largest air carrier in the Hawaiian islands.

 On November 10, 2017, Island Air announced that they would cease operations after 37 years of service.
 The interisland air carrier was operating Bombardier Q400 turboprop aircraft at the time of its shutdown.

 Accidents and incidents

-On October 28, 1989, a de Havilland Canada DHC-6 Twin Otter operating Aloha IslandAir Flight 1712 crashed into a mountainous terrain.
+On October 28, 1989, a de Havilland Canada DHC-6 Twin Otter operating as Aloha IslandAir Flight 1712 crashed into a mountainous terrain killing 20 people.
 The National Transportation Safety Board determined that the probable cause of this accident was the airplane's controlled flight into terrain as a result of the decision of the captain to continue flight under visual flight rules at night into instrument meteorological conditions, which obscured rising mountainous terrain.